mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 negatively impact openness which should be considered seriously in any LLC decision.
 This document cannot provide guidance on appropriate measures as any measures need to be adapted to the specific problem in a specific situation in order to minimise both the financial risk as well as its impact on openness and inclusivity.

-If unlimited free remote participation is determined to adversely affect financial sustainability of the IETF e.g. if the number of paying participants or the cost of free participation emerges to be a signification factor, the LLC is expected to implement additional measures to manage these costs.
-This document does not and cannot restrict the LLC in its financial responsibility and therefore does not impose any limitation on the use of appropriate measures.
-If the LLC decides to do this, they should make their decision and rationale known to the community and consider community consultation as specified in Section 4.4 of RFC8711 in oder “to obtain consensus-based community input on key issues”.
-As discussed in the next section, assessment of eligibility is difficult and consequently any limit on the number of available free registrations, which likely requires an assessment of eligibility, can cause unfairness and negatively impact openness which should be considered seriously in any LLC decision.
-This document cannot provide guidance on appropriate measures as any measures need to be adapted to the specific problem in a specific situation in order to minimise both the financial risk as well as its impact on openness and inclusivity.

 # Considerations on Use and Misuse of a Free Participation Option